splicemachine/splice-machine-spark-connector/README.md

 Type --help for more information.
 ```

-**TIP**: Make sure to use the proper versions of Apache Spark 2.2.0, Scala 2.11 and Java 1.8.0.
+**TIP**: Make sure to use the proper versions of Apache Spark 2.4 (or 2.3), Scala 2.11, and Java 1.8.0.

 You should build the data source using `sbt assembly` command.